-An important contribution of food web subsidy research has been its demonstration that classical conceptualizations of the boundaries between ecosystems can be artificial or arbitrary.
-At a minimum, many ecological boundaries are, in fact, transmissive and highly permeable (sensu Strayer et al. 2003) insofar as they relate to food webs.
+An important contribution of food web subsidy research has been its demonstration that classical conceptualizations of the boundaries between ecosystems are often? artificial or arbitrary.
+In fact, many ecological boundaries are actually transmissive and highly permeable (sensu Strayer et al. 2003) insofar as they relate to food webs.
 In streams and rivers in particular, the boundary between streams and the landscape is almost universally defined by physical, hydrogeomorphic constructs (i.e., the location of the water’s edge).
-However, adult aquatic macroinvertebrates cross this boundary freely during emergence (Baxter et al. 2005), whereupon they disperse and provide important subsidies to food webs in the terrestrial landscape (Nakano and Murakami 2001).
+However, aquatic insects cross this boundary freely during adult emergence (Baxter et al. 2005), whereupon they disperse and provide important subsidies to terrestrial food webs (Nakano and Murakami 2001).
 The water’s edge often serves as an “investigative boundary” (sensu Strayer et al. 2003) that conveniently delineates research; indeed, it has given rise to entire fields that segregate their research based upon these boundaries (e.g., stream ecology and limnology from riparian ecology, marine ecology from island and coastal ecology).
 However, the function of the water’s edge as a “tangible boundary” that distinguishes the food web of one ecosystem from another is suspect at best (Strayer and Findlay 2010).
-Until the spatial dynamics of subsidy transmission from ecosystems such as streams and rivers to land are better understood, this true, food web boundary of aquatic ecosystems remains largely undefined.
+Until the spatial dynamics of subsidy transmission from ecosystems such as streams and rivers to land are better understood, this true, food web boundary of aquatic ecosystems will remain undefined.